Goldilocks Isolation: High Performance VMs with Edera: Implementation

 We will walk through the system startup and running of a single Kubernetes pod in an Edera zone to illustrate the services used by the implementation, shown in \cref{fig:services}.
-First, the machine starts the microkernel when it is booted.
-This microkernel starts the hypervisor, which also acts as a Kubernetes host.
-The hypervisor launches protect-orchestrator, a management component that ensures that all other daemons are running.
-These daemons are protect-network, protect-daemon, and protect-cri.
+First, the machine boots into the microkernel hypervisor.
+Xen microkernel starts the root hardened zone, which also acts as a Kubernetes host and runs protect-daemon.
+The hypervisor launches protect-orchestrator, a management component that ensures that all other daemons (protect-network, protect-daemon, and protect-cri) are running.

-\textbf{protect-daemon} acts as the virtual machine monitor for the zones, keeping track of which zones are running each workload and managing drivers for the zones, while leaving resource management to the hypervisor.
+\textbf{protect-daemon} implements the root hardened zone, keeping track of which zones are running each workload and managing drivers for the zones, while leaving resource management to the hypervisor.
 This is the daemon that creates, modifies, and removes zones.
-To do so, it manages an embedded key value store that tracks what is running in each zone.
-In this store each zone is identified by a uuid that is assigned on zone creation.
-In addition, protect-daemon manages the drivers for each zone, including the IDM.
+It manages an embedded key value store that tracks what is running in each zone where the zone is identified by a uuid that is assigned on zone creation.
+In addition, protect-daemon manages the drivers for each zone, including IDM.
 Using IDM, protect-daemon can pass commands from the API server (though protect-cri) to the init process in the zone.
 It can also receive messages from the zone, and pass these along to protect-cri.

 \textbf{protect-orchestrator} performs the initial system setup, and maintains running processes.
 It provides updates and health checks for running daemons including protect-daemon, protect-network, and protect-cri.
 In addition, it provides observability for all services running in the hypervisor, through tools like Prometheus~\cite{prometheus}.